velartrill/velartrill.github.io/orig/kestrel.md

 "You killed them *both*," she breathes.
 "And you're all still *alive.*"

 "Blame Soshten," I say, pointing a thumb in her direction as an armored medic rushes up to me.
-True to form, she starts unfastening my voidskin to look me over without even a word of warning.
+True to form, she starts unfastening my bodysheathe to look me over without even a word of warning.

 *"Comrade!"* barks a flustered Jay, stalking up to the medic.
 "I'm going to have to ask you to *step away from the Ambassador*—"